Role and mandate

 He is married and the proud father of three young men.

 Corps Sergeant Major

-In 2006, C/S/M McCambridge got the opportunity to go to Afghanistan to serve on the Kandahar Provincial Reconstruction Team.
+In 2006, C/S/M McCambridge travelled to Afghanistan to serve on the Kandahar Provincial Reconstruction Team.
 There, he performed the duties directly related to Canadian police operations, patrols, and training of the Afghan National Police.
-After returning from Afghanistan, he served as the NCO i/c of Operations Support Service and Contract Policing Criminal Operations, NCO i/c of IMIT, the Operations NCO at Yellowknife Detachment and G Division's Staff Sergeant Major.
+After returning from Afghanistan, he served as the NCO in charge of Operations Support Service and Contract Policing Criminal Operations, NCO in charge of IMIT, the Operations NCO at Yellowknife Detachment and the Staff Sergeant Major of the Northwest Territories.
 He was appointed to the rank of Corps Sergeant Major in 2016.

 As the Corps Sergeant Major, McCambridge is a member of the Commissioner's office and is responsible for dress, deportment, ceremonial protocols, and traditions of the Force.
 He is also responsible for maintaining a high standard of leadership and accountability amongst the non-commissioned ranks.

 C/S/M McCambridge was born in Edmonton, Alberta and raised in Victoria, British Columbia from age six until he joined the RCMP.
 He holds an Advanced Certificate in Police Leadership from Dalhousie University and a Master's Degree in Terrorism Safety and Security from Charles Sturt University.